PeanutTheAdmin/Linux-MAC-Changer/README.md

 # Linux-MAC-Changer

-A simple tool to change the MAC Address in linux.
+A simple tool to change the MAC Address in linux via Terminal